zeroflag/armageddon/README.md

  The make.bat script builds the project, runs forth.com and loads core.forth.
 You can start forth.com afterwards, but by default the core.forth file is not loaded.
  You can do that manually by running `forth.com < core.forth`.
 Unfortunately there must be a `quit` at the end of `core.forth`, so you can't play with it interactivly because the process will exit (without the `quit` the process would hang because of how stdin redirect works in DOS).
 But you can start `forth.com` alone and type in commands interactivly (this is what I did on the 2nd screenshot).

- This thing is heavily under development and it's is very incomplete, and possibly buggy.
+ This thing is in an early phase and very incomplete, and possibly buggy.
+There is no meta-compiler yet, but I want to build one at some point.